 The Wolverine‘s official weekend box office estimates will be released on Sunday morning.
 Weekend box office actuals come out on Monday.

-The Wolverine director James Mangold's credits include the Johnny Cash biopic Walk the Line, which earned Academy Award nominations for Reese Witherspoon and Joaquin Phoenix; the Tom Cruise / Cameron Diaz actioner Knight and Day; the Hugh Jackman / Meg Ryan romantic comedy Kate & Leopold; and the 1999 drama Girl, Interrupted, which earned Angelina Jolie that year's Best Supporting Actress Oscar.
+The Wolverine director James Mangold’s credits include the Johnny Cash biopic Walk the Line, which earned Academy Award nominations for Reese Witherspoon and Joaquin Phoenix; the Tom Cruise-Cameron Diaz actioner Knight and Day (a domestic box office disappointment, but an international hit); the Hugh Jackman-Meg Ryan romantic comedy Kate & Leopold; and the 1999 drama Girl, Interrupted, which earned Angelina Jolie that year’s Best Supporting Actress Oscar.

-Hugh Jackman in The Wolverine photo: 20th Century Fox.
+Hugh Jackman The Wolverine movie image: 20th Century Fox.